 Is San Francisco Fellows the same as City Hall Fellows?

 No, San Francisco Fellows is a separate program from City Hall Fellows.
-Although there are many similarities and the main goals are the same, City Hall Fellows is a distinct nonprofit organization separate from the City and County of San Francisco.
+Although there are many similarities, City Hall Fellows is a distinct nonprofit organization separate from the City and County of San Francisco.
 City Hall Fellows and the City partnered for many years on a fellowship program.
-Starting in July 2016 the City will operate the San Francisco Fellows program.
+The first cohort of the San Francisco Fellows program started in August 2016.

 Is this program an internship?

-No, this program is for full-time work for 11+ months.
+No, definitely not.
+This program is for full-time work for 11+ months.
 All Fellows have an undergraduate degree as a requirement to participate in the program.
-While Fellows do receive ongoing training during the program, they deliver meaningful high quality work as full City employees to the City and County of San Francisco.
+Fellows receive ongoing training during the program and deliver meaningful high quality work as full City employees to the City and County of San Francisco.

 Can I pick the City Department where I am placed?

-You will have an opportunity to share what your interests are, and Fellows and supervisors meet during the orientation process to discuss each Department's needs and the Fellows' interests.
-Through a comprehensive matching process, the City ultimately determines the specific placement.
+Department placements are determined during orientation in August.
+While you will have the opportunity to share what your interests are, ultimately the City determines the final placements.
+Fellows and supervisors meet during the orientation process to discuss each Department's needs and the Fellows' interests.

 How many Fellows are selected?